ota-meshi/eslint-plugin-astro/docs/rules/no-exports-from-components.md

 The use of typed exports are still allowed.

 However, there are exceptions for specific named exports that are allowed:

-- `getStaticPath`: This function can be exported for dynamic routing purposes.
+- `getStaticPaths`: This function can be exported for dynamic routing purposes.
 - `prerender`: This constant can be exported to opt-in to pre-rendering in server mode.

 <ESLintCodeBlock>